-Net Pension/OPEB Liability (Asset)
+Net Pension Liability/Net OPEB Liability (Asset)

-The net pension liability and the net OPEB liability (asset) reported on the statement of net position represent liabilities to employees for pensions and OPEB, respectively.
-Pensions and OPEB are components of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
+The net pension/OPEB liability (asset) reported on the statement of net position represents a liability to (asset for) employees for pensions/OPEB.
+Pensions and OPEB are a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
 Pensions/OPEB are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
-The obligation to sacrifice resources for pension is a present obligation because it was created as a result of employment exchanges that have already occurred.